 Practical tips to help you improve your credit rating and avoid expensive high interest loans

-If you are looking to borrow a small amount of money over a short period of time, keep your risks down to a minimum by taking a look at our guide of the top 5 cheapest and best small loans.
+If you’re looking to borrow a small amount of money over a short period of time, then take a look at our 2020 guide.

-Assuming that you do everything possible to ensure that you do not go over your agreed limit, you will be able to access a far cheaper alternative to a payday loan.
+Assuming that you do not go over your agreed limit, you will be able to access a far cheaper alternative to a payday loan.

 Warning – Avoid charges, they can be even worse than a payday loan!
 We cannot emphasise strongly enough that you should under no circumstances go over your agreed limit as charges can often be as much as £6/day or £35 per item!